doyindav1/Greater-Manchester-Area-Airbnb-Analysis/README.md

 * Data: contains the datasets used in the analysis.
 * airbnb_updated: A copy of the notebook used for the analysis.
 ## Results
+1. Manchester town has the most listings in the Greater Manchester Area, accounting for 53% of total listings followed by Salford with 17% and Trafford with about 9% of total listings.

+2. Amongst the top 10 most reviewed property types by customers, "Entire Cottage" had the highest median rating of 4.9 followed by entire bungalow, tiny home, private room in a residential home and private room in a townhouse.

+3. 65.4% of total listings were priced between $0–$100 while $100–$200 priced listings accounted for 23.4% of total listings.
+The bulk of the property listings were entire homes/apartments.
+The 'entire rooms' accounted for about 60% of total listings followed by private rooms with 39% of listings.Shared rooms and hotel rooms accounted for 0.7% and 0.5% of listings respectively.

-The machine learning model used to predict price listings achieved an R-Squared value of 50% which means the features used in the model can explain 50% of the variability in price of the listings.
+4. The RandomForestRegression algorithm performed best in predicting prices of listings in the Greater Manchester Area.
+The model achieved a root mean square error of 32.2 and an R² value of 59.3% which means that the features are able to explain 59% of the variability in the price of the listings.
-Here's my medium article explaining findings from an exploratory and explanatory analysis of the dataset as well as results from the machine learning model:
 ## Licesnsing and Acknowledgment
 The datasets used in this analysis were acquired from Inside Airbnb database under a Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication" license.